 ISIS is now seeking its next phase of new instruments and significant instrument developments: a portfolio of projects that has been called the Endeavour Programme.
 Endeavour will see the ISIS instrument suite developed to meet current and future challenges in areas such as Materials for the Future; Smart, Flexible and Clean Energy Technologies; and Biosciences and Healthcare.

 The Endeavour Programme has been allocated funds through the UKRI's Infrastructure Fund.
 The business case for Endeavour has to proceed through review and assurance processes before the funds are released.
-This process is ongoing, with the outline business case having passed through its approval stages and the full business case entering the final approval process.
+This process is ongoing, with the full business case going through the final approval process.
 The Programme is aiming at first spend in the 23/24 financial year.

 In July 2021 a series of user meetings was held to present and discuss the Endeavour Programme projects.
 Talks describing each project were given by members of the user community - you can see recordings of these talks on the Endeavour Programme User Meetings web page.

 A variety of large instrument projects is included within the Endeavour suite: